Skip to main content

 Debit card expense categories

-Expenses automatically categorized when you pay for an expense with your business debit card will also use a Tier 2 category whenever possible (and will fall back to a Tier 1 category if needed).
+Most Tier 1 categories will have Tier 2 categories.
+Use Tier 2 categories wherever possible, though a Tier 1 category will be used instead if there isn't a relevant Tier 2 category.
+Expenses that are automatically categorized when you pay for an expense with your business debit card will also use a Tier 2 category whenever possible, and will fall back to a Tier 1 category if needed.

-Each section below provides each Tier 1 category and (if available) the Tier 2 categories that are contained within that Tier 1 category.
+Each section below provides each Tier 1 category and if available, the Tier 2 categories that are contained within that Tier 1 category.

 Tier 1: Banking and Finance